Wilhansen/PHOBDDIP/doc.md

 ## Message Protocol

-Message payload between client and server is in protobuf3 binary format with a header describing the payload.
+Message payload between client and server is in protobuf3 binary format with a header describing the payload which is encoded in binary protobuf3.

-All payloads are protobuf3-encoded decryptable using the reception key from the Key Exchange Algorithm with the `crypto_secretbox_*` method in libsodium.
+Authenticated Encryption with Additional Data (AEAD) construction, IETF ChaCha20-Poly1305 in particular, is used on the entire message.
+The payload is encrypted while the rest of the header (except for the authentication data) is treated as additional data that's authenticated.

 ### Client to Server
 All messages from client to server are prepended with the following header: